Nancy Adams: Career

 Finally in 1969, Adams became Assistant Curator of Botany with a special responsibility for algae.
 The vast majority of her approximately 3300 plant collections, which are housed at Te Papa, were collected in the following decade.
 Working alongside Curator Patrick Brownsey and technician Fiona Pitt, Adams was instrumental in both growing the botany collection at the museum as well as registering, organising, mounting and curating it.
 During her time at the museum, the algae collection went from about 1,000 specimens to 20,000, becoming a massive reference collection of indigenous marine algae, which provided fundamental knowledge for several regional checklists, floras and taxonomic revisions.

 She retired from her position at the museum in 1987 but continued to be an Honorary Research Associate of the Museum.
 Her major work, Seaweeds of New Zealand – An Illustrated Guide, was published after her retirement in 1994, and was the first detailed flora of all macroalgae since 1855.
 The book was a 360-page monograph containing 116 of her colour plates, illustrating and describing about 75% of the estimated 800 species in New Zealand, from the Kermadec Islands in the north to the subantarctic islands in the south.
 Her book won the 1995 New Zealand Book Award for Book Production.

 Adams was a prolific artist, illustrating nearly forty publications on native plants, alpine life, trees and shrubs.
 Included in these publications is an article written by Ella Orr Campbell, a fellow New Zealander, for whom Adams drew Thallus of Marchasta bearing archegoniophores.
 She received international recognition for her detailed and delicate algal illustrations.

 Through her curatorial work at the Dominion Museum, Adams became very interested in the history of New Zealand botany and its botanists.
 She comprehensively researched a number of early New Zealand biologist, and published articles on James Adams, Bernard Aston, and especially fellow botanical illustrator, John Buchanan.

 Awards and honours

-Awards included the Loder Cup in 1964, and the New Zealand 1990 Commemoration Medal.
+Awards included the Loder Cup in 1964 related to her publications for the National Parks, and the New Zealand 1990 Commemoration Medal.
 She was appointed a Companion of the Queen's Service Order for public services in the 1989 New Year Honours, and a Commander of the Order of the British Empire, for services to botany, in the 1996 New Year Honours.
 In 1994, she received an award for her work Seaweeds of New Zealand: An Illustrated Guide, which held a description of 600 different plant species and illustrating 441.
 She is a Royal Society Te Apārangi 150 women in 150 words laureate.